kayceesrk/kayceesrk.github.io/_posts/2026-06-13-an-oxcaml-book-that-runs.md

 ## How it is built: two tiers

-Under the hood there are two tiers of execution.
+There are two tiers of execution.

 The **light tier** is the cell you ran above.
 It is the [`x-ocaml`](https://github.com/art-w/x-ocaml) WebComponent